CONTINUING YOUR EDUCATION AFTER MCC

 - University of Northern Iowa (UNI) – Admissions Partnership Program

 Students planning to attend a Regent university are encouraged to participate in the partnership program by completing the corresponding application.
-The benefits of participating can be significant, and ideally helps a student best utilize their time at MCC.
+The benefits of participating can be significant and ideally helps a student best utilize their time at MCC.
 (See Admissions Partnership Programs / Transfer Resources)

 - Commonly students complete their A.A.
-Degree in 2 years, and then transfer to a four-year school.
-However, this time frame can vary widely for students, based on their personal situation.
+Degree in 2 years and then transfer to a four-year school.
+However, this time frame can vary widely for students, based on their personal situations.
 The completion of a B.A.
 Degree then generally takes an additional 2+ years, depending on overall B.A.
 Degree program requirements and how the A.A.
 Degree coursework was specifically applied to the degree.
-A common way to look at this timeline from Associate in Arts Degree (A.A.) to a Bachelor’s Degree (B.A. or B.S.) would be: A.A.
+A common way to look at this timeline from an Associate in Arts Degree (A.A.) to a Bachelor’s Degree (B.A. or B.S.) would be: A.A.
 Degree plus 2 years (or 2 ½ years, or 3 years…) Early communication with a student’s choice of transfer school can help clarify the timeline towards graduation with a Bachelor’s Degree.

 - As noted, most students attending MCC will complete the A.A.
 Degree, in part because MCC has designed this degree to generally transfer well to four-year colleges and universities.
 Of course, MCC also recognizes some four-year schools take a unique approach to transfer credit, reinforcing the idea of students establishing communication with their choice of transfer school as soon as possible.
 (Credit by credit transfer, or A.A. package transfer…)